rapid7/javascript-style-guide/react/README.md

     />
     ```

-  - All prop values that are mutable (arrays, objects, date, etc.) must be assigned to variables.
+  - All prop values that are mutable (arrays, objects, dates, etc.) must be assigned to variables.

     ```jaavscript
     // bad